An era of digital transformation

-The 2015 edition of the Deloitte CE Top 500 report ranks the largest companies from the 18 countries from Central Europe and Ukraine.
-In addition, it includes the opinions of some of the region's most prominent business leaders, with a focus on sustainability and sustainable growth.
+The 2016 edition of the Deloitte CE Top 500 report ranks the largest companies from the 18 countries from Central Europe and Ukraine.
+In addition, it includes the opinions of some of the region's most prominent business leaders, with a focus on digital transformation.

 Download the report

 The top five places in the ranking remained unchanged from last year.
 Despite a considerable decline in revenue (down by 17.2%), PKN Orlen has retained its leadership position, followed by MOL from Hungary (despite a fall in its revenue of 15.6%) and Škoda Auto from the Czech Republic (with a rise of 6.3%).
 The fourth and fifth places went to Jeronimo Martins Poland and Polskie Górnictwo Naftowe i Gazownictwo (PGNiG) respectively.